 Cashews are bought directly from farmers and are then processed in the village of Desa Ban and East Bali Cashews is the first large-scale cashew processing facility in Bali and one of the first village-based facilities in Southeast Asia.
 This is unlike the vast majority of the other cashew nut companies that ship their cashews thousands of miles to a processing factory along the way passing through 4-5 traders.
 East Bali Cashews are also incredibly environmentally conscious and re-use the 100 tonnes of cashew shells by putting them through a shell-fueled gassifier that powers the steaming and drying machines.
 This produces a carbon-rich biochar, an organic super-fertilizer for the current and future cashew and fruit trees.

 With a wide range of delicious cashew products from including a wide range of flavors including chili, garlic and chocolate, they also produce muesli and granola.
 Cashews are high in vitamins and minerals and have enormous health benefits as well as being a healthy delicious snack.
 They help lower cholesterol, improve heart health, add fiber and protein, and help to control blood-sugar levels and reduce the risk of diabetes.

 In truth, our choices can either perpetuate poverty and un-ethical business practices, or they can help create a thriving culture and global community.
 We ask that when you visit Bali, you choose to be a responsible consumer, purchasing from community friendly and environmentally aware BaliSpirit vendors.
-Whether you are looking for natural body products, handmade jewelry or even yoga clothes, make sure when you leave Bali you know that with each purchase you made, you have helped to leave a smile of equal opportunity on the face of a local family.
+Whether you are looking for handmade jewelry, clothes or body products, make sure when you leave Bali you know that with each purchase you made, you have helped to leave a smile of equal opportunity on the face of a local family.